tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/050_Practical_Merging.md

 ## Preliminary 6of8: Commit Message Format
 - De-facto format supported by BitBucket, GitHub, 3rd-party tools, etc.
-- All lines contain less than or equal to 50 UTF-8 characters.
-- First line is a subject.
+- First line is a subject, up to 50 characters.
-- Second line is empty.
+- Second line is empty/blank.
-- Subsequent lines are the body.
+- Subsequent lines are the body, up to 72 characters.
-- Subject is in imperitive mood, i.e. a command.
+- Subject is in imperitive mood, i.e. commanding.
   - Good: "_Add_ support for Foo."
   - Bad: "_Adds_ support for Foo."
 - Alternatively, if the commit is very simple and doesn't need a body, word